wonggary85/Teamspacerschoice/readme.md

 # About

+Written in python3.
+Install modules with `pip3 install -r requirements`.

 This is composed of two scripts, Groundbreaker.py and Teamspacerschoice.py.
 Groundbreaker can be used without Teamspacerschoice.

 Use Groundbreaker to immediately run a single check-in.
 Use Teamspacerschoice to schedule a single non-recurring check-in.